 When it comes to writing craft, some terms are quite technical sounding (Verisimilitude?
 Pacing?
-Conceit?) and require some explanation to understand and implement, where fortunately, others are concepts taken from real life use.
+Conceit?) and require some explanation to understand and implement.
+Others, like point of view in fiction writing, are concepts taken from real life use.

 To Begin: How Do You Choose a Point of View?